dexX7/mastercore-rpc-tests/README.md

 The cache can be cleared on startup with `--clearcache`.
 This might be required, when significant changes in the initial parsing phase are made.
-Master Core specific data stored in `MP_persist`, `MP_spinfo`, `MP_tradelist` and `MP_txlist` is generally not reused and created from the ground up.
+Omni Core specific data stored in `MP_persist`, `MP_spinfo`, `MP_tradelist` and `MP_txlist` is generally not reused and created from the ground up.